andyw8/do_by/README.md

 # DoBy

-This is proof of concept for automatic expiring TODO notes.
+This is proof of concept for automatically-expiring TODO notes.

 TODO comments can be a plague on a software codebase.
 They begin as a good intention to go back and do something, but are easily forgotten.
 They can hang